B-S-F/yaku/documentation/operator-guide.md

   Yaku in a playground setup, you can skip this requirement.
 This will generate a predefined encryption key which you can use.
 We recommend that you create your own value and deploy it as kuberenets secret, then add the kubernetes secret info in values file under `encryption_secret_name` and `encryption_secret_key`
-- TODO keycloak running or see our docu
+- Make sure you have a keycloak instance running.
+Follow our documentation [here](./deploy-keycloak.md) to set up keycloak.
-- TODO Postgres DB , see document
+- For production, a suitable PostgreSQL database is recommended.
+More details in the [Yaku core API database](./core-api.md#database).

 ## Build the docker images